stvnprkns/Kunai-handbook/Operations Documents/Vendor Management.md

 Contracts in excess of $50,000 shall be considered for review by an attorney.

-Executed Contracts shall be retained by the CEO
+Contracts shall be executed and retained by the CEO